 We are getting to know our doctors, for better or worse.
 We’re adapting, moving toward resolution, hope always on the horizon.
 My mid-60s feels like a long downhill slope but I haven’t gathered speed yet, and am in between.

-The garden is between peppers still on plants and messy deconstructed winter beds.
-Between storms we pull out the nightshades and black snaky irrigation tubes, letting the soggy marigolds and dahlias linger a bit longer.
+The garden is between – peppers still on plants, and messy deconstructed winter beds.
+Between storms we pull out the nightshades and the black snaky irrigation tubes, letting the soggy marigolds and dahlias linger a bit longer.
 The birds enjoy the cover crop seeds that have been planted in some of the beds, and we hope the newly sown garlic will survive the squirrels frantic digging – hiding or seeking I’m never quite sure.

 The bird population is in transition.
 Chickadees and goldfinches have vanished for now, a few spotted towhees and flickers remain, along with the crows and scrub jays, our reliable year-round residents.
 I watch the Canada geese on their seasonal commute, neither here nor there.
 Every day I see them flying in long straight lines and jagged Vs as a few struggle to keep up.

-I’m in between wondering what might be, dredging up and considering what is past, and lingering in present moments of ochre and russet trees.
+I’m in between wondering what might be, dredging up and considering what is past, and lingering in the present moments of ochre and russet trees.

 November 1st I begin NaNoWriMo (National Novel Writing Month), writing 50,000 words by November 30.
 I don’t have a novel in me, but I do have a daily writing practice, and feel up for the challenge this year.
 I signed up for another round of a songwriting class, and an at-home retreat for five days in December.
 So I’m poised on a precipice.
 A mysterious something, between words, entr’acte.

 After all that, maybe I won’t feel so in-between.
 I’ll be in full on winter, whatever that brings, plans for travel perhaps, a new normal, more manageable, perhaps less fraught.